kbrose/chorus/README.md

 # chorus
-Determine the bird from its call.
+Determine the bird from its song.

 ## Performance

-(Performance data as of commit [a2c8f1afa7](https://github.com/kbrose/chorus/commit/a2c8f1afa72e1e49528478c4067c093d4a981a80) using xeno canto data as of March 13th, 2021.)
+(Performance data as of commit [cecb3f933](https://github.com/kbrose/chorus/commit/cecb3f9331689e8c604236460efbf79a11501f6e) using xeno canto data as of February 20th, 2024.)

 The current model uses a resnet-style architecture on the raw audio waveform (sampled at 30,000 Hz).

-Across the 205 species with enough data, the model is able to pick out the correct species _exactly_ about 45% of the time.
-If given five attempts, the model can guess correctly about 75% of the time.
+Across the 264 species with enough data, the model is able to pick out the correct species _exactly_ about 45% of the time.
+If given five attempts, the model can guess correctly about 70% of the time.

 **NOTE:** This is on data that looks similar to the training data, specifically, most of the tested audio files were recorded with higher end equipment than your average smartphone.

-Including geographic information (using ebird's range maps) to filter out species that were not in that area provides slight improvements over the pure audio model.
+Adjusting the model's score by the odds that the species is present in that area during that time of the year (using ebird's range maps) provides a slight improvement.

 ![](./static/top-n.png)